uj-robotics/krakrobot2016-online/python_simulator/README.md

 Hints and resources
 -------------------------
-This section is very important.
 We strongly encourage you to get familiar with the resources that we link in here, as they are tremendously helpful in solving this task.

 We are aware that you might be not familliar with python, however we believe that this